-Brenda Heinecke knew she wanted to be a physical therapist since high school.
-She envisioned a peds focus for her career, but once she landed her first job after PT school, she knew it wasn’t a good fit.
+When Brenda Heinecke started out, she never imagined she’d run a pelvic floor physical therapy practice.
+She knew she wanted to be a physical therapist since high school, but she envisioned a peds focus for her career.
+However, once she landed her first job after PT school, she knew it wasn’t a good fit.
 While looking for another job, she started doing some in-home therapy—and continued that even after she took a full-time job.
 Within a few months, she rented a small office to see her own patients with the hope of using that as a springboard to her own sports-oriented physical therapy practice.
 But because she didn’t want to deal with the hassles of insurance billing, she didn’t know when or how she could move ahead with her dream.

 At her husband’s suggestion, she began to investigate the cash-based practice model.
 She quickly found my website, made use of all the resources available there, and read my cash-based practice guidebook.
 This convinced her there were already many people running successful cash-based physical therapy practices, which meant it was possible for her to start a practice that didn’t revolve around insurance hassles.